-When Reliable Basement Services is installing an exterior drain system, we first remove shrubs and other obstacles around your house.
-This is similar to the way that an exterior drainage system would be installed to a new house.
-We can place the exterior drain tiles either beside or on top of the footing.
-We must drain the exterior drainage system to a sump that can be pumped out.
+When Reliable Basement Services is installing an exterior drain tile system, we first remove shrubs and other obstacles around your house.
+This may involve removing sidewalks, concrete stoops, decks and other structures attached to the home.
+We must drain the exterior drainage system to a sump pit that can be pumped out.

-It isn’t practical to waterproof a basement from the inside if you already have a finished basement.
-That makes an exterior drain system your best option.
-We start the process by excavating a trench next to the foundation wall.
-Next, we apply a rubberized waterproof coating that comes with a 30-year warranty to the wall.
+It isn’t always practical to waterproof a basement from the inside if you already have a finished basement, especially if you have expensive finishes and built-in amenities.
+That makes an exterior drain tile system your best option.
+We start the process by excavating a trench next to the foundation wall all the way down to the footing.
+Next, we apply a liquid coating directly to the foundation and then install a rubberized waterproof membrane that adheres to the liquid coating, then we cover it all with a dimple sheet that allows water to make it to the drain tile.
 We install PVC drain tile that will drain into a sump pump pit (pictured below).
 We backfill with 12 inches of washed gravel.
-By using filter paper, we prevent dirt from clogging the exterior drainage tile and then backfilling with existing soil.
+By using a filter sock around the pipe, we prevent dirt from clogging the exterior drain tile and then backfilling with existing soil.

 If it’s necessary, we can remove concrete or asphalt driveways, walkways, or patios.
 In most installations, we excavate by hand to reduce damage to your landscape.
 We always leave an acceptable grade tapering the soil away from the foundation.